GeodAIsics/TractLearn-WholeBrain/README.md

 ## Step 3: Transformation application for all TractSeg bundles

-The next step is to use tcktransform command (always coming from MRtrix) on all tck files using:
+The next step is to use tcktransform command (always coming from MRtrix) on all tck files to coregister all the tck files into a common template space using:
 ```
 python 4_Register_track.py
 ```
 Note that you need to add the working directory at the end of the line, for example:

 python 4_Register_track.py ./MyData/